degory/ghul-dev/src/control-flow.md

 # control flow in ghūl

+## block scope

+In ghūl, most control flow statements incorporate one or more blocks.
+A block is a list of one or more statements that forms a scope for local variable definitions.
+The scope of a variable is the region of code where that variable is visible and can be accessed.
+Blocks are delimited by keywords that are specific to their control flow statement.
+For example, if-then statements use `then` and `else`, `elif` or `fi` to delimit their blocks, while loops use `do` and `od`, and so on.
+Variables defined within a block are only accessible within that block and any nested blocks.
+Once execution exits the block, those variables go out of scope and cannot be accessed anymore.

 ## assert statement

 In ghūl the `assert` statement is used to ensure an expected condition holds and to throw an exception if it does not.
 An assert statement starts with `assert`, followed by an expression that must evaluate to a bool, followed by `else`, and then a value to throw.
 If the value to throw is a string, it will be wrapped in an `AssertionFailedException`.
 Otherwise it must be of a throwable type.